 I grew up in a small island community in Palau where learning came from observing, guessing, asking questions, practicing, accepting risks, depending on others, improving skills and techniques, making mistakes, and trying again, and again… Through thousands of trials and errors, our ancestors had adapted to their environment and passed on their research and findings through our customs and traditions.
 These customs and traditions have continue to evolve as the environment, people, and their needs have shifted over the generations.
-As an adult, I find myself constantly reflecting on new knowledge and experiences, with that understanding that I am continuing that tradition of connecting the present to the past.
+As a lifelong learner, I find myself constantly reflecting on new knowledge and experiences, with that understanding that I am continuing that tradition of connecting the present to the past.

 As a military spouse, I often discover new places to call home and new opportunities to integrate technology into my work.
 I value being a lifelong learner and I think of it as “hiking the learning trail.”
 I believe learning and adapting to change allows me to expand my perspective and to learn from others.
-I created this site when I began graduate school at the University of Alaska Southeast; as a Learning Design & Technology Master’s candidate in the School of Education, I’ve been able to capture my learning in an entirely new way through this blog!
+I created this blog site in graduate school to share my learning experience, and have found that capturing my learning in an open environment not only challenges me to be intentional about my process but to collaboratively engage others in feedback and dialogue.
 By connecting with others and mapping my learning trail, I’ve added a new aspect of my personal development and professional practice that I only hope will inspire others to do the same!